 Commons Library analysis: Policing and Crime Bill 2015-16 (March 2016)

 Pre-charge bail (January 2016)

 Terry was a guest lecturer on the Geopolitics, Territory and Security Studies MA at King's College London from 2011 to 2013, lecturing on the history of the International Court of Justice and on the resolution of territorial disputes.

-Terry addressed the Advanced Command and Staff Course at the Defence Academy of the United Kingdom in both 2014 and 2015, speaking on the law and practice of human rights.
+He addressed the Advanced Command and Staff Course at the Defence Academy of the United Kingdom in both 2014 and 2015, speaking on the law and practice of human rights.

-Terry has conducted seminars for Young Legal Aid Lawyers and at Garden Court Chambers for pupil barristers and trainee solicitors.
+Terry conducted seminars for Young Legal Aid Lawyers and at Garden Court Chambers for pupil barristers and trainee solicitors.

 - Lawyers for Liberty